The latest industry news, articles and events

-In the days when networks were smaller and servers did not have the capacity they do now, to remove each drive and image it separately was a perfectly acceptable way of conducting business.
+In the days when networks were smaller and servers did not have the capacity, they do now, removing each drive and image it separately was a perfectly acceptable way of conducting business.

 In circumstances where a person finds it necessary to access original data held on a computer or on storage media, that person must be competent to do so and be able to give evidence explaining the relevance and the implications of their actions.

 It is possible to capture an image of what is in a computer’s memory.
 Available tools will analyse this image, allow the investigator to conduct searches and produce the results in a format that can be read by the investigator in the same manner as the image of a hard drive or other media.
 Much valuable information can be found in the memory.
 It is good to remember that the memory will contain information that is the most up to date to be processed.

 There are a number of occasions when this technique may come in useful.
 Quite often it is impractical to close a server down, owing to the loss of business potential or the whole configuration.

 The use of live forensic methodology can also be an important asset when smaller amounts of data are required from prohibitively large capacity storage mediums.
 The copying (or imaging) of a single user area (or share) from a network can cut down, not only the time required to capture the data but also the time required for processing and analysis as the amount of non-relevant data that need to be trawled through is greatly reduced.
 This has an obvious saving in terms of cost.

 Another situation where the use of live forensic methodology can be of benefit is when a drive or other form of media is encrypted.
 If the encrypted drive is imaged in the traditional manner, the contents will not be visible to the examiner in their true form when viewed using forensic tools.
 Examiners may find indications that the data is encrypted by looking at file or volume headers where clues may be found such as a file signature of an encryption application program.